-Now that you’ve learned German word order, you can start hanging out with some basic German phrases.
+Now you can start hanging out with some basic German phrases.
 Just like with single words, begin practicing simple phrases that you might say on an average day.

 For example, “I would like a soy milk cappuccino please.”

 Once you can understand some very basic German, you could watch a movie you’ve previously seen—but watch it dubbed in German.
 You could even use English subtitles to make it easier.
-You’ll feel like you’re really getting a hang of things when you see “Titanic” in German with some English subtitles and you recognize half the words.